ga4gh/vrs/docs/source/appendices/ga4gh_identifiers.rst

 constructing CURIE identifiers from the digests.
 Essentially, it is a generalization of the :ref:`computed-identifiers` section.

-This standard is proposed now because the VR Specification needs a well-defined mechanism for generating identifiers.
+This standard is proposed now because VRS needs a well-defined mechanism for generating identifiers.
 Changing the identifier mechanism later will create significant issues for VR adopters.